-- 1. Students must initiate the LOA process through an Academic Advisor or Dean of Students - 2.
-Requests for LOA will be considered individually by APPC using the following guidelines: - LOA will only be granted to students demonstrating satisfactory academic progress for their prescribed program of study. - b.
-LOA should be requested prior to the beginning of a term and be approved before the term for which it is requested. - Sonoran University strives to create C. an educational environment where students can pursue their academic goals.
-On rare occasions, a student mav experience an unforeseen. uncontrollable, or unavoidable medical, mental health, or personal crisis that is so severe as to incapacitate the student preventing completion of Therefore, currently enrolled the program. students may request a hardship withdrawal from the respective program Dean and Dean of Students. - Leave time will be considered a portion of the total time limit for the degree (see Satisfactory Academic Progress for prescribed program of study).

-4. Students who do not return to active enrollment at the end of the granted leave are administratively withdrawn from Sonoran University.
-Students who are absent in excess of one year and wish to re-enter their degree program must go through the admission process for reentry.
+- Students must initiate the LOA process through an Academic Advisor.
+The Advisor will assist the student in the evaluation of their individual circumstances and advise the appropriate course of action and type of leave. - Requests for LOA will be considered using the following guidelines: - a.
+An LOA will only be granted to students demonstrating satisfactory academic progress for their prescribed program of study. - b.
+It is recommended that students request an LOA prior to the beginning of a term and be approved before the term for which it is requested. - 3.
+Leave time will be included when calculating the student's length of a degree program as it compares to the maximum completion time for the degree, see Satisfactory Academic Progress (p.
+42).
+If the proposed LOA would result in the student exceeding the maximum time to degree completion, the LOA must be reviewed by the Academic Policy and Progress Committee (APPC) (p.
+36). - 4.
+Students who do not return to active enrollment at the end of the granted leave are administratively withdrawn from Sonoran University.
+Students who are absent in excess of one year and wish to re-enter their degree program must go through the admission process for re-entry.
 Students are responsible for any outstanding tuition, fees, medical center bills, and library fines.

-Types of Leave of Absence

-Administrative Leave of Absence
+Types of Leave of Absence Administrative Leave of Absence

 The Administrative Leave of Absence (ALOA) policy is designed to support students by streamlining the leave of absence process for those students unable to progress in their prescribed program of study due to the failure of a required course.
 Students will receive an official notification of the ALOA from the Registrar's Office.
 The general policies for a student on LOA typically apply to a student on ALOA.
-For complete information on an ALOA, please see the Sonoran University Student Handbook.
 Sonoran University reserves the right to place a student on an ALOA in the event the student is unable to return to courses or has submitted medical documentation indicating they are unable to participate in courses.